 All bows (recurve, long, and compound), except permitted crossbows, used for hunting deer, bear, and turkey must have a draw weight of at least 40 lbs. at 28 inches or at peak draw.
-Mechanical releases are permitted.
+Hand-held releases are permitted.
 Arrows used on deer, bear, or turkey must have well-sharpened steel broadhead blades not less than 7/8 inches in width.
-Expanding broadheads are legal for deer, bear, and turkey.
+Expanding broadheads are legal.
 Archers may hunt deer with a bow and arrow during the shotgun and primitive firearms deer seasons, but must comply with all regulations of those seasons, including blaze orange and stamp requirements.
 Crossbows may be used by certain permanently disabled persons by permit only.
 For regulations and an application, visit www.mass.gov/masswildlife or contact MassWildlife at (508) 389-6300.
 A firearms license (FID or LTC) is not required for bowhunting.

 During the pheasant or quail season on WMAs where pheasant or quail are stocked, all hunters must wear a blaze orange hat.
 EXCEPTION: No orange hat required while hunting waterfowl from a blind or boat or night-hunting for raccoons or opossums. (see page 21, Wildlife Management Area Regulations) During the Youth Deer Hunt Day and the Shotgun Season for deer, all hunters must wear 500 square inches of blaze orange on chest, back, and head.
 During these seasons waterfowl hunters on coastal waters and salt marshes must wear 500 square inches of blaze orange (hat and vest) while hunting or in transit to their blind or boat during these periods.
 The orange may be removed once the waterfowl hunter is in a blind or boat.
 During the Primitive Firearms Season, all deer hunters must comply with the 500 square inch blaze orange requirement.